United States

 Medicaid

-Due to the size of the program, medicines covered under Medicaid are subject to government-mandated prices and receive extra rebates from manufacturers to ensure that states get the best price for drugs.
+Due to the size of the program, medicines covered under Medicaid are subject to government-mandated prices and also receive extra rebates from manufacturers to ensure that states get the best price for drugs.
 As manufacturers compete for business, they frequently offer discounts even beyond these government-mandated “best prices.”

 Employers

-Employment based coverage is the largest sponsor of private health plans in the U.S. Organizations (companies, government agencies and non-profit organizations) usually purchase group health plans through large commercial providers such as for-profit UnitedHealthcare, Humana, Aetna and others, as well as non-profit organizations such as Blue Cross Blue Shield.
+Employers are major sponsors of health plans and thus constitute a significant US payer group.
+Organizations (companies, government agencies and non-profit organizations) usually purchase group health plans through large commercial providers such as for-profit United Healthcare, WellPoint, Humana, Aetna and others as well as non-profit organizations such as Blue Cross Blue Shield.

 Individuals

 Individuals pay for prescription drugs by cost sharing (insurance premiums and co-pay or coinsurance when receiving actual care) for part of their cost of care.
-The healthcare cost, including prescription drugs, is shared between employees and their employers.
+The health care cost, including prescription drugs, is shared between employees and their employers.
 An individual can also purchase his or her own plan.

 Important Points to Keep in Mind

-Unlike in Europe, there is no U.S. pricing and/or reimbursement authority that determines inclusion, price, or treatment course on a health plan’s drug list.
+Unlike in Europe, there is no US pricing and/or reimbursement authority that determines inclusion, price or treatment course on a health plan’s drug list.
 Reimbursement negotiations and decisions are not transparent; they vary greatly according to the payer channel, therapeutic category, unique product attributes and manufacturer strategy.
 A manufacturer might negotiate with different payer organizations (health plans) with varying degrees of success.

 Demand Drives Drug Prices

-Demand control is achieved in several ways:
+Demand control is achieved in a number of ways:

 - Benefit (health plan) design, cost sharing programs (influencing manufacturers to offer patient assistance initiatives)